 Our students take a common core of classes that cut across boundaries in the fields of communication and information.
 Core courses are centered on knowledge creation.
 Students learn how paradigmatic assumptions influence theory building and the formation of questions in both positivistic and humanistic traditions.
 They become skilled at identifying and using appropriate research tools to answer those questions.

 The School of Information Sciences is also participating in the Interdisciplinary Graduate Minor in Computational Science.
 Contact Dr. Peiling Wang for more information about the IGMCS.

-For further information, contact Dr. Dania Bilal at (856) 974-2148.
+For further information, contact Dr. Diane Kelly at (856) 974-2148.
 See also the College of Communication and Information Doctoral Program website.